 Requests for foreign satellites to communicate with earth stations in Canada are assessed to ensure that:

-- the space station has been authorized by a WTO member administration;
+- the space station has been authorized by a World Trade Organization (WTO) member administration;

 - the satellite network has been successfully coordinated via the appropriate ITU procedures and regulations (if coordination has not been completed, approval may be granted subject to successful completion); and